kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      the number of pods that have passed the Workload Scheduling Cycle to ensure that Pods do not wait unnecessarily if some have been rejected while new pods have been added to the cluster.

+     In this successful case, preemption will not be attempted even if some pods remain unschedulable This means that as long as the scheduling constraints (`minCount`) are met, the schedulable pods will move to binding.
+Any subsequent preemption for unschedulable pods will be handled in the next [Workload Scheduling Cycle](#workload-scheduling-cycle) if still needed.
+Triggering both binding and preemption in the same cycle would be ambiguous, and such precedence wouldn't be clear from the scheduler's perspective.
+Alternatively, always attempting preemption to free up space, even for schedulable groups, would be unnecessarily disruptive and delay the startup of the group.

+     Unschedulable pods will be requeued using their old timestamp, meaning the subsequent scheduling and preemption attempt should start immediately after the current cycle, unless a higher-priority pod or pod group comes in between.

    * If `schedulableCount < minCount`, the cycle fails.
 The scheduler attempts [Workload-aware Preemption](#workload-aware-preemption) to free sufficient space for the `PodGroup` through disruption.